benhammen/documentation-gradle-plugins/README.md

 The root file that should be opened is called navigation.html.

-#### Assemble all requirements with live preview

-Manually invoking a rebuilt of the HTML site after making a change is tedius.
-To avoid this, it can be auto-rebuilt whenver a requirements source file is saved.
-To allow this type of "live preview" of the generated HTML site, enable automatic continuous rebuild and enable browser auto-refresh of the section HTML with the following command:

-	gradlew previewRequirements --continuous

-Or abbreviate with:

-	gradlew pR -t

-Changes to existing markdown files will be visible shortly after saving.
-Changes to the the folder structure of layout.yaml files will require the browser to be manually refreshed.

 #### Assemble only user requirements

 To assemble only the user requirements, invoke the following Gradle command, which excludes the design